Teach about Islam with Film

 Updates

-This article was updated in August 2025 (with Resiterhood).
-Don’t miss out! on our new resources!
+This article was updated in February 2026 (to add related resources).
+Don’t miss out on new updates!
 To get notifications about new film guides and collections, sign up for our newsletter.

 Spread the love